Agnidhra11/Agnidhra11/README.md

 - AWS & Azure networking
 - Network Security & Troubleshooting
 - Data Analytics with Python and R
+- Linear Modelling, Machine Learning using Xgboost, Random Forest and Decison Trees and Predictive Analysis of Data
+- CLustering and Segmentation of Data
 - Data Cleaning and Statistical improvisation of Data using SQL
 - Data Visualization using Tableau